 While synergistic movement after stroke may pose many challenges, it can also signify the beginning of a survivor’s journey to recovery.

 Synergistic Movement in the Early Stages of Stroke Recovery

 Although synergistic movement might seem like a frustrating problem, it’s actually a sign of potential improvement.
 The Brunnstrom stages of stroke recovery explains this.
 There are seven stages in this framework:

 Unlinking Synergistic Movement

 Repetition is the best treatment for mobility issues after stroke.
 Whenever you consistently practice repetitive movements (referred to as massed practice), you reinforce the neural pathways in your brain responsible for that task.
 That’s why habits become second nature – the neural pathways have been strengthened through repetition.
 This process of creating and strengthening neural connections, referred to as neuroplasticity, is how the brain is able to rewire itself to recover after stroke.

-This might cause you to worry about learning bad movements.
+This might cause you to worry about learning improper movement patterns.
 Next, we’ll discuss why you don’t need to worry about that when you try your best each time you exercise.

-Most therapists will agree that it is not ideal to practice rehab exercises incorrectly (i.e. with synergistic movement patterns), as it could reinforce these “bad” movement patterns.
+Most therapists will agree that it is not ideal to practice rehab exercises incorrectly (i.e. with synergistic movement patterns), as it could reinforce these poor movement patterns.

 However, when severe spasticity and synergistic movement prevent a stroke survivor from moving at all, it’s clear that any type of movement is better than no movement when you’re trying your best and focusing on good form every time.

 As long as you are trying your best to use good form every time you exercise, you will continue to promote neuroplasticity and get better and better.